onnx/sigs/converters/docs/ConvertersList.md

 # Define converter
-    An ONNX converter is a software component that converts models from a ML/DNN framework (or backend?) to the ONNX format, or vice versa.
+An ONNX converter is a software component that converts models from a ML/DNN framework to the ONNX format, or vice versa.

 # List of converters
 | Framework(/Backend?)        | Exporter (to ONNX)  | Importer (to framwork) |